Local Food & Flavours

 Rice & Peas: Actually black beans and rice usually made with coconut milk and thyme.

 Wahoo: With a flavour often compared to that of albacore, the wahoo's moderate to high fat flesh is fine, white (with a little red) and slightly sweet.
-In fact, Hawaiians call this fish “ono”, which means “sweet”.
+In fact, Hawaiians call this fish 'ono', which means 'sweet'.

 Whelk: This member of the gastropod branch of the mollusc family is a large marine snail.
-It has a beautiful spiraled shell and a rather tough but flavourful foot-like muscle.
+It has a beautiful spiralled shell and a rather tough but flavourful foot-like muscle.
 Whelk is naturally tough and must usually be tenderised by pounding.
 It benefits from brief, gentle cooking.

 Feedback